SilkRose/Pony/stories/fleetfall/fleetfall.md

 *I liked her from the jump, but she took a while to notice me.*

-*I may have tried a little to hard, but who could blame me when she's that awesome.*
+*I may have tried a little too hard, but who could blame me when she's that awesome.*

 *I still remember following her around like a lost puppy on her first week of training.*